duartebred/duartebred/README.md

-### Hi there!
+# Hi there!
 I'm Duarte 👋

+## About me
-- 🔭 I’m currently working on bioinformatics
+- 🔭 I’m currently studying bioinformatics at the University of Minho
 - 🌱 I’m currently learning Python, R, JS, React, mySQL, NoSQL, Machine Learning...
 - 👯 I’m looking to collaborate on bioinformatics area
 - 📫 How to reach me: links in bio